 The assembly process took about 40 minutes.

-I assembled it using the paper instructions, but simultaneously opened the official Anda Seat video.
-It was for the junior model, but the construction is almost identical, so there were no problems.
+I assembled it using the paper instructions, but I also opened the official Anda Seat video.
+It was for the younger model, but the construction is almost identical, so there were no problems.

 Overall, everything assembles quite simply.
 Only one bolt turned out to be very tight, which made it a bit tricky.